First Alert Forecast: sunshine returns as frigid temperatures fill in

 WILMINGTON, N.C.
-(WECT) - Good Friday to you!
-As expected, parts of the Cape Fear Region failed to grab significant winter weather last night, but many spots woke up to a nice little slushy crusty pasting of snow this morning.
-One thing for certain which we all dealt with this morning and today: the cold!
+(WECT) - Good Saturday to you!
+While parts of the Cape Fear Region failed to grab significant winter weather Friday, many spots woke up to a nice little slushy crusty pasting of snow.
+Ample sunshine has helped to dry out many areas, but a few slick spots may remain first thing with temperatures in the 20s to start!

-Sun will do its best to warm temperatures and wind chill values up! ...but it will likely have limited success.
-Temperatures this afternoon will mainly be in the 30s, 40s at best.
-Feels like temperatures will be frigid in the 20s and 30s.
-Tonight brace yourself, your pets, and perhaps even your pipes for a hard freeze with temperatures deep into the 20s.
+Sun will do its best to warm temperatures and wind chill values up!
+Expect highs this weekend to top out in the 50s Saturday to near 60 Sunday.

 Copyright 2020 WECT.
 All rights reserved.